 Social contact, peer relationships, and routine activity are paramount to personal recovery.
-New Vitae Wellness and Recovery staff and participants form a supportive community that identifies strengths, interests, and opportunities to encourage the development of peer to peer friendships.
+New Vitae Wellness and Recovery staff and participants form a supportive community that identifies strengths, interests, and opportunities to encourage the development of peer-to-peer friendships.
 Our New Vitae community creates contacts in the surrounding area to encourage connections and supports beyond the walls of our organization.
-Each of our mental health residential treatment options and the mental health clinic host a variety of activities to match interests and provide the basis for meaningful connections.
+Each of our residential behavioral health treatment options and the mental health recovery centers host a variety of activities to match interests and provide the basis for meaningful connections.

-- 12-Step and other Community Support Groups and Organizations: opportunities for sponsorships and friendships.
+- Community Support Groups and Organizations: (e.g. 12-Step Program, etc.)

 - YMCA: all individuals receiving services are entitled to a full paid membership